tyvision/cloud-dfir-lab/aws/readme.md

 Using command line works:

 Docker cp example-events.jsonl into `e2e_timesketch_1` container.
+Then attach to that container.

 ```
 # docker cp example-events.jsonl e2e_timesketch_1:/
 # docker exec -it e2e_timesketch_1 /bin/bash
 ```

-Attach to docker container.
 Use tsctl to import.

 ```
 # tsctl list_sketches
 # tsctl import --sketch_id 1 --file example-events.jsonl --timeline_name test1 --user admin

 ```

 To view data in Kibana create index pattern and get all messages.
-Also can go to dev tools and execute queries directly agains elastic database.
+Also can go to dev tools and execute queries directly against elastic database.

 To View all documents for all indices (note parameter size=200, because by default size is 10):